 2.1 Initial Considerations

 The first priority must be to ensure the immediate safety of the child and other children affected, or who may be in contact with the individual (including their own children).
 In a residential setting, it will be appropriate to consider what supervising arrangements are required to safeguard the child.
 Some allegations will be so serious they require immediate intervention by Police and/or Social Care.
-In these situations the employer will need to involve the Police (for example if the person is deemed to be an immediate risk to children or there is evidence of a criminal offence) and/or Children's Social Care where there are immediate Child Protection concerns e.g. where a child has been injured.
+In these situations the employer will need to involve the Police (for example if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence) and/or Children's Social Care where there are immediate Child Protection concerns e.g. where a child has been injured.
 Where there is no such evidence, the employer should, in the first instance, discuss the allegations with the LADO in order to help determine whether Police and/or Social Care involvement is necessary.The employer should not ask the employee any questions that will interfere with any criminal investigation until it has been agreed by LADO and police.

 The employer should immediately complete the LADO Referral Form (see Documents Library, Report Forms and Templates) and email securely to:

 The procedures for dealing with allegations need to be applied with common sense and judgement.
 Many cases may well either not meet the criteria set out in Section 1, Introduction or may do so without warranting consideration of either a Police investigation or enquiries by Children's Social Care.